 The territory of Corduene (or Gorduene) situated south of Lake Van was rulled by Urartu, and then by Armenia.
 It was occuopied by the Romans during Pompey's eastern adventure, and its status was subsequently frequently disputed between Rome and the Parthians and, later, Rome and the Sasanians.
 From the homophony of the name, it's frequently been associated with ancient Kurds.

-The Kurdish areas were conquered early on by the Arab invaders and theoretically converted to Islam - but it was a slow process before all the Kurdish areas were brought fully into the Islamic world.
+The Kurdish areas were conquered early on by the Arab invaders and theoretically converted to Islam - but it was a slow process before all of them were brought fully into the Islamic world.
 The caliph al-Mu'tasim was forced to take strong action.
 But as the Abbasids declined, and the succeeding Seljuqs in turn lost control of the mountainous areas, Kurdish dynasties were among those who emerged to claim a degree of local power, in Armenia, Azerbaijan, northern Mesopotamia, western Iran and elsewhere.
 In 1174, a Turkish dynasty ruling from Mosul, the Zangids, lost ground to the most successful of these Kurdish groups, the Ayyubids, led by the charismatic Saladin.

 Possibly a near-contemporary image of Saladin

 Saladin (Salah ad-Din Yusuf), like many Kurds, was employed as a soldier by the Zangid dynasty, vassals of the Seljuqs.
 He was sent with his uncle Shirkuh by Nur ad-Din to Egypt.
 He emerged from a complex three-way struggle beteen his uncle, the Egyptian vizier Shawah, and the leader of the Franj, Amalric, King of Jerusalem, as a proven leader against the Crusaders.
 After Shawah's disgrace and brutal murder, and his uncle's death, he was himself made vizier, despite being Sunni, by al-Adid, the young Shi'i Fatimid caliph.
 He used his position to undermine the Fatimid caliphate - and in 1171, after the caliph's death - abolished it, and reunited Egypt with the Sunni Abbasids.
 He went on to defeat the Crusaders in Syria (1174), and to challenge and defeat the Zangids: he was proclaimed sultan of Egypt and Syria by the Abbasid caliph al-Mustadi.
 He completed the conquest of Muslim Syria by 1183 - although the Zangids kept Mosul until 1250.